Wyoming only requires state licensing for electrical contractors.

 - Proof of payment of license and application fees.

-What can happen if you work without a license?
+What can happen if you work without a license in Wyoming?

-What are the negative consequences of hiring an unlicensed contractor?
+What are the negative consequences of hiring an unlicensed painter in Wyoming?

 Can I paint my own house without a license?